reyla/neighborhood-map/README.md

 Notes:

 The service worker will not work unless it is a production build.
+To create a production build, use `npm run build` and then `npm run deploy` which will publish the site according to your package.json file.

 You will need to add your own Google API key to the App.js file.

 ## Dependencies